FabOS-AI/fabos-slm-resource-registry-init/README.md

 1. Add your resources, in the simplest way to the provided `example.xlsx`.
 Definitely required fields in the EXCEL are (per device):
    - "Device": an arbitrary device name, for easier reference
    - "user": the user name of the resource, in order to be accessed
+   - a connection to the resource, in order to be accessed.
+Will only be added if "connection-type" different from "-" and contains:
      - "password": the password of the corresponding user
      - "hostname": the hostname of the resource
+     - "connection-type": the connection type (typically one of: ssh, win-ssh, WinRm, http, tcp)
+     - "connection-port": the port used for the connection-type
    - either "eth0 IP" or "eth1 IP": the IP of the resource, eth0 is always prefered
    - "is_resource" flage: determines if device is added to the resource registry.
 Set to "yes" in order to be added
    - "UUID": the UUID of the resource, can be generated externally
+   - "location-uuid": the UUID of the location, where the resource is located
+   - "aasx-filter-substring": a substring that is used to filter given AASX files in `/files` directory (see [AASX upload](#aasx-upload) )
    - capabilities to install:
      - "DC_Docker": if set to "yes", Docker capability will be added to resource
      - "DC_Transferapp": if set to "yes", Transferapp capability will be added to resource